mozilla/data-docs/cookbooks/hll_zeppelin.md

 ```

-In a single expression, we can create and count the unique id's that appear in the Dataframe.
+In a single expression, we can create and count the unique id's that appear in the DataFrame.
 ```scala
 >>> frame
   .select(expr("hll_create(uid, 12) as hll"))